-In the WWL 2019 and WWL 2020 reporting periods, violence against Christians showed a significant decrease, which reflected the territorial defeat and expulsion of IS.
-In WWL 2021 a sharp increase in violence was observed, mainly due to a significant number of churches being closed as well as an increase in the number of Christians abducted.
-In WWL2022 we see another decrease in violence, in particular because fewer Christians were killed and fewer churches were attacked.
-However, the number of kidnappings, forced marriages as well as the damage and/or confiscation of Christian-owned shops and businesses did increase.
-In both the WWL2021 and WWL2022 reporting periods, Turkish attacks in northern Iraq, among other things, contributed to the violence score.
+In the WWL 2019 and WWL 2020 reporting periods, violence against Christians showed a significant decrease, reflecting the territorial defeat and expulsion of IS.
+In WWL 2021, a sharp increase in violence was observed, mainly due to the closure of a significant number of churches and an increase in the number of kidnapped Christians.
+In WWL 2022 and WWL 2023, there was a decrease in the violence score again, in particular because fewer Christians were killed (WWL 2022) and fewer churches were attacked (WWL 2022, WWL 2023).
+In the reporting periods WWL 2021-WWL2023, Turkish attacks in northern Iraq were one of the factors contributing to the violence score.